-The Commission considers that the Proposed Rule is likely to promote the efficient operation and use of LNG storage facilities.
-This is because it would provide LNG storage providers with more flexibility in the LNG storage services they could offer, better meeting customers' needs at potentially lower cost.
-It may also allow parties contracting LNG storage services to have more flexibility in allocating gas to where they value it the most.
-These impacts may ultimately result in price benefits for enduse customers.
+The Commission considers liberalising the use of the Dandenong LNG storage facility is likely to promote the efficient operation and use of that facility.
+This is because it would provide the Dandenong LNG storage provider more flexibility in the LNG storage services it could offer, potentially meeting customers' needs at lower cost.
+The liberalisation may also allow parties contracting LNG storage services to have more flexibility in allocating gas to where they value it the most.
+These impacts may ultimately result in price benefits for end-use customers.

-The Commission also considers that the Proposed Rule is likely to also improve options for risk management by DWGM participants.
-Increased flexibility in using LNG as an additional source of gas may assist DWGM participants managing financial risk.
+The Commission also considers that liberalising the use of the Dandenong LNG storage facility is likely to also improve options for risk management by DWGM participants.
+Increased flexibility in using LNG as an additional source of gas may assist DWGM participants in managing financial risk.
 This may result in price benefits to end-use consumers.